 What you need to realize is that Windows 10 has been fully integrated with cloud-based functionality, which means when you run Windows 10 you will share more info with Microsoft than before.
 But don't be worried about that, Microsoft has added the settings which can make it easy for you to control the privacy and security.

-Go to settings and click "Privacy", then you will find some items on the left with their ON/OFF options on the right.
+Please press the Windows logo icon + i to open the Windows Settings, then click Privacy, you will find some items on the left with their ON/OFF options on the right.
 Here you can choose which one needs to be turned on or off according to your need.